The BRST Double Complex for the Coupling of Gravity to Gauge Theories: Geometric setup and particle fields

 \begin{defn}[\(\mathbb{Z}^2\)-graded supermanifold] Let \(\mathcal{M}\) be a topological manifold.
 We call \(\mathcal{M}\) a \(\mathbb{Z}^2\)-graded supermanifold, if it is isomorphic to a vector bundle \(\pi \colon \mathcal{M} \to M\) that splits into a direct sum bundle such that the following diagram commutes

-where \((i,j) \in \mathbb{Z}^2\) denotes the degree of the subbundles and \(\mathcal{M}_{(0,0)} \cong \{0\}\), i.e.\ the degree \((0,0)\) is concentrated in the so-called body \(M\).
-We call the first integer \(i\) the graviton-ghost degree, the second integer \(j\) the gauge ghost degree and their sum \(k := i + j\) the total ghost degree.
-Additionally, we assume that the grading is compatible with the super structure of \(\mathcal{M}\), which means that the parity of a subbundle is given via
+where \((i,j) \in \mathbb{Z}^2\) denotes the degree of the subbundles and \(\mathcal{M}_{(0,0)} \cong M\), i.e.\ the degree \((0,0)\) is concentrated in the so-called body \(M\).
+We call the first integer \(i\) the graviton-ghost degree, the second integer \(j\) the gauge ghost degree and their sum \(k \coloneq i + j\) the total ghost degree.
+Additionally, we call the grading \emph{compatible with the super structure} of \(\mathcal{M}\) if the parity of every subbundle is given via

 where \(0 \in \mathbb{Z}_2\) denotes even coordinates and \(1 \in \mathbb{Z}_2\) denotes odd coordinates.
 Concretely, on the level of graded super functions \(\mathcal{C} \left ( \mathcal{U} \right )\) for \(\mathcal{U} \subseteq \mathcal{M}\) this means that